-Recipe Index » Recipes » Philly Cheesesteak Dip
+Recipe Index » Course » Appetizers » Philly Cheesesteak Dip

 Philly Cheesesteak Dip

-A cheesy, creamy appetizer, this Philly Cheesesteak Dip is easy to whip up and was born to be a fan favorite.
-A rich cream cheese base is studded with chunks of grilled steak, sauteed green peppers, and white onion for a dip that makes a great appetizer, but could easily make a meal for a smaller crowd.
+A rich and creamy appetizer, this Philly Cheesesteak Dip is easy to whip up and was born to be a fan favorite.
+A rich cream cheese base is studded with chunks of grilled steak, sauteed green pepper and onion for a dip that makes a great appetizer, but could easily make a meal for a smaller crowd.

 As Fall begins, so does that age old tradition in so many houses all over America.
 Another season of football’s finally underway, and with it- so are some of our favorite snacks and apps.